Cherry Blossoms in Ueno Park

 Overview

 Discover Japan’s futuristic cities, natural beauty and historic attractions on this wonderful 13-night itinerary.
-Starting in Tokyo and ending in Osaka, you’ll have the opportunity to board the iconic bullet train, as well as enjoying fabulous trips including traditional Takayama, charming Kanazawa and the fascinating Hiroshima area (EX).
+Starting in Tokyo and ending in Osaka, you’ll have the opportunity to board the iconic bullet train, as well as enjoying fabulous trips including traditional Takayama, charming Kanazawa and the fascinating Hiroshima area (V).

 Highlights

-• Take a foodie tour through Osaka
+• Take a foodie tour through Takayama

 Whats included?